Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Introduction and statement of main results

 Then there is convergence towards flocking $($with the average velocity $\displaystyle \bu_\infty=\frac{\cP_0}{\cM_0})$

-\end{theorem} Theorem \ref{thm:local_must_flock}, proved in section \ref{sec:must_flock} below, provides a general framework for the flocking of alignment dynamics driven by short-range singular communication kernels, under the assumption that the global solution is non-vacuous.
+\end{theorem} Note that any positive lower bound on the density is impossible in the open space if finite mass is assumed.
+So, periodic conditions are more natural for the settings.
+Compactness is also important for the proof which is presented in section \ref{sec:must_flock} below. \thm{thm:local_must_flock} provides a general framework for the flocking of alignment dynamics driven by short-range singular communication kernels, under the assumption that the global solution is non-vacuous.
 Here, the precise decay rate of the density $\min \rho(t,\cdot)$ is at the heart of matter: according to theorem \ref{thm:local_must_flock} unconditional flocking is achieved under the lower bound

 The difficulty is that verification of such \emph{apriori} lower bound seems out of reach.
-To address this difficulty, we now introduce a new short-range communication protocol which tames the required decay rate of the density by adapting itself to sub-regions with thinner densities.
-Moreover, the new protocol has been validated in various experiments as more realistic than the purely geometric short-range communication kernel.
+To address this difficulty, we now introduce a new {\em topological} short-range communication protocol which tames the required decay rate of the density by adapting itself to sub-regions with thinner densities.
+Moreover, the new protocol fits to be more realistic in various behavioral experiments than the purely metric one as we will elaborate in the next section.